Sidmouth: History

 According to one of the Sid Vale Association Blue Plaques, a fort was built in Sidmouth in 1628, due to fear of a French invasion or naval attack, on the part of the seafront that is known as 'Fortfield' and which is now the cricket pitch.

 Another of the Blue Plaques of the Sid Vale Association, confirms that the Old Ship pub (now a Costa Coffee) had operated as a tavern in Sidmouth since the 1400s and was used by smugglers.
 The infamous Jack Rattenbury, who was born nearby in Beer, Devon operated in the area, and was known to associate with the Mutter family of Ladram Bay (after whom Mutter's Moor on Peak Hill overlooking Sidmouth is named).

 Sidmouth remained a village until the fashion for coastal resorts grew in the Georgian and Victorian periods of the 18th and 19th centuries.
 A number of Georgian and Regency buildings still remain.
 In 1819, George III's son Edward, Duke of Kent, his wife, and baby daughter (the future Queen Victoria) came to stay at Woolbrook Glen for a few weeks.
-In less than a month he had died from an illness.
+In less than a month he had died of pneumonia.
 The house later became the Royal Glen Hotel; a plaque on an exterior wall records the visit.
 Sidmouth was connected to the railway network in 1874, by a branch line from Sidmouth Junction, which from there called at Ottery St Mary and Tipton St John.
 This was dismantled in 1967 as a result of the Beeching Axe.

 In 2008, Canadian millionaire Keith Owen, who had been on holiday in the town and planned to retire there, bequeathed about £2.3 million to the community's civic society, the Sid Vale Association, upon learning that he had only weeks to live due to lung cancer.
 The bequest was used as a capital fund to generate an annual interest dividend of around £120,000 for community projects.

 Demographics

 At the 2011 census the population was 12,569, with a median age of 59.

+At the 2021 census the population of Sidmouth Town was 4,400 and 2,300 households.